aidenmurph/TeamDataPantry/README.md

 **KeySignatures**: Category Table.
 The key of a given composition
   * Attributes:
+    * keyID: int, not NULL
     * keyName: varchar(25), not NULL
+    * keyType: varchar(11)
+      * CHECK: keyType = “Major”, “Minor”, or “Instrument”
   * Primary Key: keyName
   * Relationship:
     * 1:M with Compositions (If designated, a composition is generally referred to by a single key signature, but many compositions can be in the same key)
+    * 1:M with CompositionPlayers & DoubledInstruments (If designated, an instrument held by a player can have a single key signature, but a key signature can be associated with many instruments)

+**InstrumentFamilies**: Category Table.
+A family of musical instruments, such as Brass or Strings.
+Used for grouping instruments to aid in display and selection.
+  * Attributes:
+    * familyID: int, not NULL, auto_increment
+    * familyName: varchar(25), not NULL
+  * Primary Key: familyID
+  * Relationship:
+    * M:1 with Instruments.
+Each instrument family can contain many instruments, but an instrument can only be contained in one family.

 **Instruments**: Category Table.
 A musical instrument, such as a piano or violin, or an instrument ensemble, such as an orchestra or string quartet
   * Attributes:
+    * instrumentID: int, not NULL, auto_increment
     * instrumentName: varchar(50), UNIQUE not NULL
-    * instrumentID: int, not NULL, auto_increment
+    * familyID: int, not NULL
+      * FK: familyID from InstrumentFamilies
+    * scorePosition: smallint, default 9 (A hidden value used for sorting instruments within a given family based on how they typically appear in a score, this is not user editable, and instruments added via UI will default to a low position)
   * Primary Key: instrumentName
   * Relationships:
-      * M:M with Compositions (Intersection Table - CompositionInstruments.
+      * M:M with Compositions (Intersection Table - FeaturedInstrumentation.
 An instrument can appear in the instrumentation for many compositions, and a compositions instrumentation can feature multiple instruments)
+      * 1:M with CompositionPlayers (Intersection Table - An instrument can be associated with players in the instrumentation for many compositions)

 ### Composers
 **Composers**: A composer of one or more compositions stored in the database